 Back in my early days of managing the service department for a family business, I was very concerned that we always had enough inventory so we could meet the demands of any service call during the heating season.
 I had a stock manager and his job was basically to reorder all the necessary parts that the service technicians would use on a daily basis, and the equipment required for our installations.
 His real challenge was to find the replacement parts for a boiler, furnace or burner that could date back over 30 years.
 We had basically three suppliers that were in our area, and I must say, without the electronic resources of today, they did a good job in meeting our requirements.

 Every year after the heating season, I set aside time to do a physical inventory of the stock room and vans.
-Once completed it was reviewed by an outside auditing company.
+Once completed it was reviewed by an outside auditing company, with standards for fundamentals of price optimization.
 This was also the time when I got the value of the on-hand inventory and shrinkage, as the saying goes.
 These numbers often made me wonder what business were we really in, and I—at that time—really didn’t have a good answer as to how to lower my inventory cost and be assured that my customers would get the best of service 24/7.

 In 2014 I’m amazed at the number of companies that still seem to overlook their stock rooms and service vans that are way overstocked with controls, nozzles and parts in general, and at the same time looking for a way to cut costs.
 In my opinion this is just a habit that has been in existence since the 60’s, 70’s and 80’s and it’s hard to break.